mithun-gowda/DevOps_Docs/Terraform/README.md

 2. **Resource**: A resource is a specific infrastructure component that you want to create and manage using Terraform.
 Resources can include virtual machines, databases, storage buckets, network components, and more.
 Each resource has a type and configuration parameters that you define in your Terraform code.

 3. **Module**: A module is a reusable and encapsulated unit of Terraform code.
 Modules allow you to package infrastructure configurations, making it easier to maintain, share, and reuse them across different parts of your infrastructure.
 Modules can be your own creations or come from the Terraform Registry, which hosts community-contributed modules.
+- <a href="https://registry.terraform.io/">Terraform Registery </a> This is a public modules same as Docker Hub
+- But most are not preffer public modules rather than writting own modules.

 4. **Configuration File**: Terraform uses configuration files (often with a `.tf` extension) to define the desired infrastructure state.
 These files specify providers, resources, variables, and other settings.
 The primary configuration file is usually named `main.tf`, but you can use multiple configuration files as well.